penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 - The inputs show the latest user message with the content "Paris"
 - The outputs show the assistant message from the LLM with the tool call directive.
 Notice the `toolArguments` field contains `"Location": "Paris"`.
 This confirms that the chat completion request to the LLM resulted in a tool call directive with the dynamic argument "Paris".

-To fulfill the tool call directive, now we execute the configured Logic App actions in this tool.
+To fulfill the tool call directive, the platform executed the configured Logic App action in this tool.
 Click on the "Get current weather" logic app action inside the GetCurrentWeather tool:

 Because `Location` references the agent parameter, we see Location is set to `Paris` as provided by the LLM.
 The outputs of this action are listed as well.